Ding-Liu/NLRN_v0/README.md

 [Paper](http://papers.nips.cc/paper/7439-non-local-recurrent-network-for-image-restoration.pdf) | [Bibtex](#Bibtex)

 This is the original version of the NLRN code.
+A newer version can be found [here](https://github.com/Ding-Liu/NLRN).

 ## Usage
 ### Denoising